 Active combat in the Donbass has contributed to social risks, including human and labour rights violations of the coal miners.
 The loss of electricity and damages to mines and plants have posed significant safety risks.
 Shelling has led to mine collapses, emergency power outages and shutdowns of ventilator systems, and difficulties in evacuating miners working underground.
-The miners often lack protective gear, face negligence from their superiors and moratoria on inspections, and have limited opportunities to defend their rights due to severe restrictions on freedom of expression and assembly.
+The miners often lack protective gear, face negligence from their superiors and moratoriums on inspections, and have limited opportunities to defend their rights due to severe restrictions on freedom of expression and assembly, while forced labour remains prevalent.
 While trade union activities have been halted, a number of protests have taken place, though information remains limited.
-At the same time, the region has witnessed growth in illegal coal mining and forced labour, with a monthly coal supply to government-controlled areas amounting to approximately 600,000 tonnes.
+Furthermore, according to estimates, illegally obtained coal supplies from the region to government-controlled territories amounted to 600,000 tonnes per month.
+Though coal supplies from the Donbass to government-controlled territories have formally stopped since 2017, they have been redirected towards other jurisdictions.